 - Most kittens have a very strong play drive, while normal play behavior in senior cats may be more subdued.

-- Play behavior can also be highly individual with some cats playing more than others.
+- Object play behavior can also be highly individual, with some cats playing more than others.

 Urination & Defecation